 The older generations are respectful people, which is a positive generalization.
 In the olden days, people call their managers, “Mr. Smith” and “sir,” instead of their first names.
 So you can expect to receive a good dose of respect, even though the older generations might not call you by your last name anymore.
 With given respect, it comes with a responsibility to maintain it by working hard and smart to earn respect continuously.

 Sometimes, the older employees need updating on their skills, like new technologies and new concepts.
 During the training, treat them with respect, just like how you wish to be treated.
-If some of them are slower than others, it may mean that they’re less exposed to new things, which require more patience on your part.
+If some of them are slower than others, it may mean that they’re less exposed to new things, which require more patience from your part.

 Despite their age and longer working experience, people need to be motivated from time to time.
 You can start with appreciating them.
 When they need some encouragement, be their cheerleader without being condescending.